 This page provides best practices for optimizing and tuning Google Cloud Armor deployments.

-Google Cloud Armor is deployed with external HTTP(S) load balancers, TCP proxy load balancers, or SSL proxy load balancers.
+Google Cloud Armor is deployed with either the global external HTTP(S) load balancer, the global external HTTP(S) load balancer (classic), the external TCP proxy load balancer, or the external SSL proxy load balancer.
 When you deploy Google Cloud Armor, you attach a security policy to the load balancer backend service that you want to protect.
 A security policy consists of a collection of pre-configured and custom rules that you determine.

 Security policy and rule creation